The Inconvenient Truth about Extra Virgin Olive Oil - Part I

 We’ve all heard about the Mediterranean Diet.
 First studied in the 1950's by Ancel Keys, and published in the 1960's and 1970’s, the Diet finally caught fire in the US in the 1990's.
 The original research on the Mediterranean Diet was conducted primarily in Crete, Greece, Italy and Spain.
 The main conclusion (or at least the conclusion that everyone, including my mother, remembers well) was that saturated fats are bad (hello Margarine, goodbye butter!), and that the superior health (lack of coronary heart disease) and longevity of the Cretans and others was largely due to their copious consumption of olive oil – heavy in a mono-unsaturated fat popularly called Omega-9 Fatty Acids.
 What the researchers failed to mention (or probably failed to understand, at the time) was that it was actually the copious consumption of *high-quality*, *fresh*, and *locally produced* olive oil that made most of the difference in health benefits of olive oil – something we American’s got (and still get) little of.

 Ironically, in 2011, researchers at UC Davis conducted a study to better understand what olive oil flavors Americans prefer.
-They found something astounding and saddening - most Northern California consumers disliked the bitter and pungent flavors of true extra virgin olive oils — flavor qualities favored by expert olive oil tasters — and actually prefer olive oil that displayed defective attributes, such as rancidity, prevalent in non-extra virgin olive oil.
+They found something astounding and saddening - most Northern California consumers disliked the bitter and pungent flavors of true extra virgin olive oils — flavor qualities favored by expert olive oil tasters — and actually prefered olive oil that displayed defective attributes, such as rancidity, prevalent in non-extra virgin olive oil.
 (UC Davis, 2013) That’s because musty-ness and racidity are the olive oil flavors we grew up with, thanks to the introduction of the Mediterranean Diet in the 1960's and 70's, and are therefore the flavors we have become accustom to in olive oil.
 Yuck!

 But it’s time to change all that!
 If there's one thing I appreciate about Rachel Ray it’s that she has successfully increased awareness among millions of American consumers about this thing called “EVOO” or Extra Virgin Olive Oil.
 That’s a good thing – and a big step in the right direction.
 Before Rachel, most of us were just blindly buying “olive oil” with no awareness that there were even differences in quality.
 Now, everyone at least has an idea that there is more to this food called “olive oil” than meets the eye.
 The next step is to take the time to truly understand what that term "Extra Virgin" actually means and why it matters.